 What are settlement figures?

 Settlement figures are the calculation of the exact amount of money to be handed over at settlement.
 The standard conditions of the contract provide for the making of adjustments.
-Usually, the seller pays for all expenses, and is entitled to rent income, until settlement and the buyer pays for expenses and is entitled to rent income after settlement.
+Usually, the seller pays for expenses and is entitled to rent income before settlement, and the buyer pays for expenses and is entitled to rent income after settlement.

 Settlement adjustments allow the parties to compensate one another for expenses that may be paid in advance or may be in arrears, or for rent the seller has received for a period after settlement.